xpack/web-jekyll/pages/install.md

 ## node/npm clean-ups

+If installed as recommended via setup, **node** can be uninstalled via the Microsoft specific mechanisms.

-For a thorough clean-up, please note that **npm** uses only two folders to install global packages:
+For a thorough clean-up, please note that **npm** uses the following two folders to install global packages:

 - `%APPDATA%\Roaming\npm`